eclipseisoffline/playerparticles/README.md

   - `<particle data>` is only necessary for a some particles.
 - `/playerparticles disable-all` - disables rendering all (yours and others) player particles for you.
 Useful when player particles are laggy for you.
 - `/playerparticles enable-all` - enables rendering all (yours and others) player particles for you.
+- `/playerparticles interval <interval>` - configures the rate at which player particles appear.
+Use higher values to slow down the rate.
+  - By default, the interval is specified in ticks, append `s` to specify in seconds, e.g. `5s` for 5 seconds.

 At the moment, 3 particle slots are available: